josenegrete123/SWE447/FinalProject/Proposal.md

 Week 5: (Stretch Goal)
 Add audio to every correct press and every incorrect press.

-I will use java to create the game.
+I will use javascript, webgl, css, and html to create the game.